alexmazzucca/html5-kindling/README.md

 ### `gulp setup`

 <b>Run this command first.</b> This command will copy appropriate files from [kindling/setup](/setup) to the [kindling/src](/src) and [kindling/dist](/dist) directories.
-Please note, after running this command, 'Setup' will no longer appear as a build task in VSCode.
+Please note, this task will become disabled after it is executed for the first time.
+'Setup' will also no longer appear as a build task in VSCode.

 ### `gulp build`*